Informational Design of Dynamic Multi-Agent System: SMPE Implementability

-Theorem \ref{thm:design_regime_first_version} provides a design regime for the signaling rule that is OIL in Bayesian O-SMPBE.
-The condition \textit{(i)} specifies the optimality of the solution to (\ref{eq:FPAlign}) while the conditions \textit{(ii)} and \textit{(iii)} discipline the principal's freedom in manipulating the agents' behaviors.
+Theorem \ref{thm:design_regime_first_version} provides a design regime for the signaling rule that is OIL in Bayesian O-SMPE.
+The condition \textit{(i)} specifies the optimality of the solution to (\ref{eq:FPAlign}) while the conditions \textit{(ii)} and \textit{(iii)} disciplines the principal's freedom in manipulating the agents' behaviors.
 Specifically, the condition \textit{(ii)} implies that the principal cannot plan arbitrary goal that specifies arbitrary distribution of the agents' actions conditioning on the state and the joint type.

-The condition \textit{(iii)} restricts that the the OIL in Bayesian O-SMPBE needs consider the agents' intrinsic reward system in the sense of weak admissibility.
+Theorem \ref{thm:design_regime_first_version} shows two restrictions for the principal's freedom to set her goal and determine how the goal is achieved such that the agents' behaviors in a Bayesian O-SMPE can be influenced Specifically, the goal $\bm{\kappa}$ should be a Markov perfect goal and the induced equilibrium policy profile should be strongly admissible.
+The following corollary uncovers another restriction on the principal's ability to influence the agents' behaviors in a Bayesian O-SMPE.